Martin Sellner: Early life and education

-Career
+Career and Activism

 In 2012, he co-founded the Identitarian Movement of Austria, also referred to as "Generation Identity" in Austria, after discovering the French Bloc Identitaire on the internet.
 Sellner copied their aesthetics, the black-yellow logo and the central term of "saving European identity".
 Contacts in right-wing fraternities enabled him to convince sponsors of his new, right-wing radical youth group.

 He dropped out of law school, and by 2016 was studying philosophy in Vienna.
 By 2017 he had a bachelor in philosophy, and die Zeit referred to him as graphic designer.
 He said that he had broken with neo-Nazism, and that the rising popularity of Nazism was a failure of society.

 In April 2016, he disrupted a theatre performance of Elfriede Jelinek's piece, Die Schutzbefohlenen (theatre performance with migrants seeking asylum), along with around 30 members of his organisation, spilling fake blood.
 The blood was intended to symbolize the "blood of Bataclan and Brussels".

 In 2017, Sellner spoke at a Pegida rally in Dresden.

+In May 2026 Sellner and Eva Vlaardingerbroek set up a petition titled "SaveEuropeAct", a proposed European Citizens' Initiative advocating an end to non-European immigration and the establishment of a Europe-wide remigration framework.
+He described the initiative as an effort to preserve the "ethnocultural continuity" of European nations.
+It received more than half a million signs till July the same year.
+The European commission commented on the petition, stating „it would constitute discrimination grounded on race and ethnic origin and be manifestly contrary to Article 21 of the Charter of Fundamental Rights of the European Union“.